-Notably, WSU is currently in the process of creating a Presidential Sustainability Task Force which will update sustainability goals; there will be a focus on decarbonization and reducing WSU's carbon footprint through internal conservation efforts, technological advances, and coordination with local utilities.
-The State of Washington has established emission reduction goals which WSU is actively pursuing as funding and other resources are made available.
+Notably, WSU has implemented a Presidential Sustainability Task Force which will update sustainability goals; there will be a focus on decarbonization and reducing WSU's carbon footprint through internal conservation efforts, technological advances, and coordination with local utilities.
+The State of Washington has established emission reduction goals, including reducing greenhouse gas emissions to 95% of 1990 levels or net zero emissions by 2050.WSU is pursuing this goal as funding and other resources are made available.
 However, as currently written, the institution's carbon emissions goals are inadequate to meet the rising threat of climate change.

-3. Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
+5.3.
+Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?

-- 3 Yes medical school buildings are 100% powered by renewable energy - 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy. - 1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy. - Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+- 3 Yes medical school buildings are 100% powered by renewable energy - 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy. - Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy. - Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.

 Score explanation: WSU Spokane Campus, which houses the College of Medicine pre-clinical campus, sources about 50% of its energy from onsite natural gas steam broilers.
-The other half is purchased from Avista whose portfolio consists of 41% renewable energy and the remaining is non-renewable energy.
-This would mean that about 20.5% of energy for the Spokane campus comes from renewables.
+The other half is purchased from Avista whose portfolio consists of 59% renewable energy and the remaining is non-renewable energy.
+This would mean that about 29.5% of energy for the Spokane campus comes from renewables.
 WSU is also part of the Pacific Northwest Smart Grid Demonstration project which looks at ways to reduce energy consumption without impacting consumers' needs.
 There are also some solar panels at the Spokane Campus, feeding into a solar microgrid.
 However, we were unable to get information on what exact percentage of energy these solar panels supply for the campus, though we were told it was minimal.
 It should be noted that the College of Medicine does have four clerkship sites throughout Washington, in Spokane, Everett, Vancouver, and the Tri-Cities.
 The latter three sites may have slightly different energy utilization profiles than the Spokane Campus.
 For example, the Everett campus has about 75% renewable energy.

-4. Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?
+5.4.
+Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?